 The robots meta tag and the robots.txt file are 2 different and independent mechanisms to pass information to search engine robots.
 They specifically allow you to specify which parts of your website should be indexed by search engines and which ones not.
 Both are very powerful, bur for this reason, also should be used with care, since small mistakes can have serious consequences!

-Both solutions do not replace the other, both have their specific purpose.
+Both solutions do not replace one other, both have their specific purpose.
+Do not use them at the same time!
 I will discuss both solutions in depth.

 The configuration of the robots.txt file takes place outside the Joomla administrator, you simply open and edit the actual file.
 The robots.txt file is a file that basically contains information about which part of the site should be made publicly available.
 It is there especially for the search engines bots that crawl the websites to determine which page should be made part of the index.
 By default, engines are allowed to crawl everything, so if parts of the site need to be blocked, you need to specify them specifically.